ELuculent/mcspa/README.md

 Thanks for visiting the page.
 Please leave a review on the [SpigotMC Page]() and if you have any issues join my [Discord](https://discord.gg/BnJ5b5G) or message me on Discord "#9865" or open an issue here on Github and I will get to it quickly.

->Vue: pronouced like 'view' :)
+>Vue: pronounced like 'view' :)

->Note: This is not a dynamioc (PHP) page.
+>Note: This is not a dynamic (PHP) page.
 This is purely just for information.
-I am currently working on a PHP version but it wil be some time before I release that.
+I am currently working on a PHP version but it will be some time before I release that.

 ## Template

-Unlike some "single page templates" this uses components that are rendered by vue.js and vue-router.
+Unlike some "single page templates," this uses components that are rendered by vue.js and Vue-router.
 This means that your website is fast and looks as refined as a website with multiple pages (MPA).

 ## Custom HTML Tags